orlevit/Intro_to_NLP/task1/README.md

 pip install -r requirements.txt
 ```
 Download the hebrew wikipedia corpus whichis available here: https://u.cs.biu.ac.il/~yogo/hebwiki/
+Or use a small sample from it in *data/wiki_small.txt*

 Use the “parsed sentences” file.
 It is compressed.
 On linux, you can open it with the
 commandline command: